nus-cs3281/2023/students/MarcusTXK/knowledge.md

 ### Codecov

-As I explored Codecov to determine why it would intermitently fail for github actions, I developed a greater appreciation for the role of code coverage analysis in ensuring software quality.
+As I explored Codecov to determine why it would intermittently fail for GitHub actions, I developed a greater appreciation for the role of code coverage analysis in ensuring software quality.
 I found its integration with popular CI/CD platforms to be seamless, making it easier to track and improve code coverage across projects.
 The visualization tools, such as the sunburst graph and diff coverage reports, were especially helpful in identifying areas that needed more testing attention.
 Furthermore, learning about Codecov's ability to enforce coverage thresholds and generate pull request comments reinforced the importance of maintaining high-quality test suites.

 ## Frontend